sepidsoroush/sepidsoroush/README.md

 - 🇪🇪 A front-end developer based in Tallinn Estonia.
 - 👀 I’m interested in code, tech, and learning new stuff.
-- 🌱 Currently, I’m learning React Native, Go, and Ruby on Rails.
+- 🌱 Currently, I’m learning React Native, and Jest.
 - 👩‍💻 I’m looking to start my career as a frontend developer.
 - 💞️ I'm sharing my codes here to track my progress.